tgerarden/aem2850/content/schedule/_index.md

 - Mondays  1:30pm - 3:30pm: TA Hui Zhou at [cornell.zoom.us/j/4786955504](https://cornell.zoom.us/j/4786955504?pwd=VitTc1hVSjJSVXovWGJlRG9VQm5TZz09)
 - Tuesdays 11:00am - 12:00pm: Prof. Gerarden using [the class zoom link](https://cornell.zoom.us/j/98464434953?pwd=VDJuR0RhckttSTBJVVBqUXhDT3FxUT09)
+- Fridays  12:30pm - 1:30pm: TA Sophie McComb at [location TBD]()
 - Other times by appointment: Prof. Gerarden, at [aem2850.youcanbook.me](https://aem2850.youcanbook.me)

 You can also reach us by email.
-The best approach is to email both of us at the same time.
-You can do that with one click [here](mailto:gerarden@cornell.edu,hz423@cornell.edu).
+The best approach for generic, time-sensitive questions is to email all of us at the same time.
+You can do that with one click [here](mailto:gerarden@cornell.edu,hz423@cornell.edu,sm2397@cornell.edu).